cgtuebingen/emca/README.md

 Most of the text below still describes the old version of the system and is not necessarily consistent with the updated version which has undergone major changes.
 Expect further, potentially large, changes to both documentation and the code.
 Until further announcement, treat this only as a preview.
-The server-side code necessary to connect EMCA to Mitsuba will be released shortly.

 Thank you for your interest in EMCA,